cilium/cilium/Documentation/troubleshooting.rst

 When running in :ref:`arch_overlay` mode:

-3. Run ``cilium bpf tunnel list`` and verify that each Cilium node is aware of the other nodes in the cluster.
-If not, check the logfile for errors.

-4. If nodes are being populated correctly, run ``tcpdump -n -i cilium_vxlan`` on each node to verify whether cross node traffic is being forwarded correctly between nodes.
+3. If nodes are being populated correctly, run ``tcpdump -n -i cilium_vxlan`` on each node to verify whether cross node traffic is being forwarded correctly between nodes.

    If packets are being dropped,

-   * verify that the node IP listed in ``cilium bpf tunnel list`` can reach each other.
+   * verify that the node IP for the remote endpoint is listed in ``cilium bpf list`` can reach each other.
    * verify that the firewall on each node allows UDP port 8472.

 When running in :ref:`arch_direct_routing` mode: